January 25, 2020

 Despite the postponements, Little Bird Child Care was among the first new child care business to receive a licensing review when the State approved the licensors to go out and inspect new applicants.

-Tabitha’s business opened in August, filling seven of the twelve child care spots in its first week, which was the number of children that a single provider can have based on the ages of the children.
-Little Bird Child Care now has a growing waitlist.
+When Tabitha’s business opened, she filled seven of the twelve child care spots in its first week.
+Since then, Little Bird Child Care has maintained a waitlist.
 The need is so great that Tabitha was able to add a partner, increasing the number of spots she can provide six months ahead of her original business plan – helping make sure that other mothers like her daughter, wouldn’t have to face the same dilemma.

 Learn more about Little Bird Child Care